akpingel/sphinx-template/source/firstDraft/index.rst

 C# 7.0 was released with Visual Studio 2017.
 The most important features of this release include new support for tuples and deconstructions.
-Declaring tuples using the ``Tuple`` Class is not needed anymore.
+Declaring tuples using the tuple class is not needed anymore.
 Pattern matching allows the compiler to handle declarations that include a tuple syntax next to a var definition. [#f6]_